 Last you’ll have the opportunity to write a detailed paragraph explaining who you are.
 This is your opportunity to sell yourself to potential language learners.
-Include your professional background, education, teaching style, previous employment and success you had as a teacher.
+Include your professional background, education, teaching style, previous employment and any awards or successes you have had as a teacher.

 Also breakup your about me paragraph into smaller paragraphs.
 Too many teachers create a “wall of text” that for even native speakers is annoying to read.